 If you are giving money, are you taking advantage of tax-free gifting?

 The IRS does not assess a gift tax until you have reached a certain threshold, called a lifetime exclusion.
-Over your lifetime, you can give up to $5.6 million in gifts without having to pay taxes on this money.
-If you're married, this amount doubles to $11.2 million because each spouse can give $5.6 million.
+Over your lifetime, you can give up to $6.03 million in gifts without having to pay taxes on this money.
+If you're married, this amount doubles to $12.06 million because each spouse can give $6.03 million.
+As the tax code is written today (2022), the lifetime exemption will be roughly cut in half in 2025.

 It helps to be working with a Certified Financial Planner™ professional to know whether or not your gifting decisions are aligned with your overall financial plan.
 There is never a one-size fits all approach to doing the right thing and careful analysis should be given to the variety of gifting methods available.

 At Birchwood Financial Partners, we work with our clients to help them feel empowered and knowledgeable about the financial decisions they are making each and every day.
-Please visit our website (www.birchwoodfp.com) if you are interested in learning more about our Firm, our team, our processes and services and the clients we currently serve.
+We invite you to learn more about our firm, our team, our processes, our services, and the clients we currently serve.